datacarpentry/NEON-R-Tabular-Time-Series/_posts/2015-11-03-TS03-Getting-To-Know-Data.md

 {: .notice}

 #Lesson 03: Getting to Know The Data
-As we continue working with our data we are going to learn the skills that enable us get inital visualizations of our data by
+As we continue working with our data we are going to learn skills that will enable us to visualize our data by:
 1) plotting the 15-minute air temperature data across years,
 2) manipulating the date to group and summarize by year, daily average, and julian date, and
-3) compareing plots of 15-minute and daily average air temperature,
+3) compareing plots of 15-minute and daily average air temperature.

 ##Plotting Time Series Data
-One of the first things that can often be useful to do once we've loaded our data and cleaned it up is to visualize the data.
-We can start to get a sense of general trends, and well as see possible outliers or non-sensical values.
+One of the first things that can often be useful once we've loaded our data and cleaned it up is to visualize it.
+We can start to get a sense of general trends, as well as see possible outliers or non-sensical values.

-To do this, we're going to use the package `ggplot2` to plot the air temperature across our 3 year span time span for each 15 minute data point.
+To do this, we're going to use the package `ggplot2` to plot the air temperature across our 3 year time span for each 15 minute data point.
+We will not cover the details of how to use ggplot to customize your plot, but some of these will be introduced in the last module: Making Pretty Maps.

     #Remember it is good coding technique to add additional libraries to the top of
       #your script (we started this section in Lesson 02)
     library (ggplot2)  #for creating graphs

+    ## Find out what's changed in ggplot2 with
+    ## news(Version == "1.0.1", package = "ggplot2")

     library (scales)   #to access breaks/formatting functions

     #plot Air Temperature Data across 2009-2011 using 15-minute data